javascript-tutorial/en.javascript.info/2-ui/2-events/4-bubbling-and-capturing/article.md

 **Before we only talked about bubbling, because the capturing stage is rarely used.
 Normally it is invisible to us.**

-Handlers added using `on...`-property or using HTML attributes don't know anything about capturing, they only work at the bubbling stage.
+Handlers added using `on...`-property or using HTML attributes don't know anything about capturing, they only run on the 2nd and 3rd stages.

 To catch an event on the capturing stage, we need to use the 3rd argument of `addEventListener`:

 - If it's `true`, then the handler is set on the capturing stage.
 - If it's `false` (default), then on the bubbling stage.

-Formally, there are 3 stages, but the stage `2` (reached the element) has no special processing, because handlers on both capturing and bubbling stages run on the element itself.
+Note that while formally there are 3 stages, the 2nd stage (reached the element) is not handled separately: handlers on both capturing and bubbling stages do that.

 Let's see it in action: